-Annex VIII requires the submission of information about mixtures that are placed on the EU market and classified as hazardous based on their health or physical effects.
-It means that all mixtures meeting any of the criteria defined in Part 2 and Part 3 of Annex I to CLP fall under the scope of Article 45 and Annex VIII.
+- 2 Annex VIII requires the submission of information about mixtures that are placed on the EU - 3 market and classified as hazardous based on their health or physical effects.
+It means that all - 4 mixtures meeting the criteria defined in Part 2 and Part 3 of Annex I to CLP fall under the - 5 scope of Article 45 and Annex VIII.
+Neverthless some exemptions apply; these are explained - 6 below.